gounthar/learning-2024-devops/docs/src/ci/README.md

 Generate automatically the code documentation as your developper kit for newcomers , as SDK documentation for your client...

-#### Test & Secure
+#### Test

 Automated testing ensures that changes made to the codebase don't introduce bugs or issues.

+#### Secure

+Unit test your app, make fuctionnal testing,
 Security testing helps identify and address vulnerabilities in the code.

 #### Deploy

 The deployment phase involves automating the process of releasing applications into production or staging environments.

-#### Monitor

-Continuous monitoring post-deployment ensures that the application functions as expected and helps identify any performance or functional issues.

-#### Test & Secure

-Unit test your app, make fuctionnal testing, scan for vulnerabilities on your third party libraries ...

 ## Exercises